All ATV's are required to have current membership stickers to ride Mt Baber trails

 The trails at Mt.
 Baber are created and maintained for your use and enjoyment by the Mt.
-Baber ATV Club and Oregon Department of Forestry in cooperation with private landowner partners Green Diamond Resources, Plum Creek, and Thompson Gates.
-These landowners require membership in the Mt.
-Baber ATV Club for riders to use those segments of the trail.
+Baber ATV Club and Oregon Department of Forestry in cooperation with Weyerhaeuser.
+Membership is required for all riders to use these segments of the trail.
 These areas are signed and indicated on the individual trail description table.
 In addition, a small portion of the trail system uses Bonneville Power Administration right-of-way and much of the meadow staging area is with a BPA easement across state ownership.
 All landowners have entered into formal agreements with the Mt.
 Baber ATV Club to allow us of the trail system.

 To protect the resource and to enhance your riding experience, regulations governing ATV use at Mt.
 Baber have been adopted.
 Law enforcement officers enforce the following regulations throughout the area:

 Stay on designated trails.
 Don't create side routes around obstacles.

 Stay out of creeks, streams, and other waterways.

 Don't use trails on private land without permission or club membership.

 Share the trails, Be courteous when encountering others.